AlBarnesiv/Lil-Farmer-Count/README.md

 # Lil-Farmer-Count
- Code for my Lil Farmer Count Game
+ This is quick code for my Lil Farmer Count game created for my 2 year old.